Mondays & Thursdays, 13:00–15:00

-Mario obtained his Ph.D. from KU Leuven (Belgium) in 2015, after having completed a project that focused on exchanges in cartographic knowledge between Europe and Asia at the turn of the 18th century.
+Mario joined the department in 2016, after having obtained his Ph.D. in Sinology from KU Leuven (Belgium).
 He is the author of Companions in Geography: East-West Collaboration in the Mapping of Qing China (c.1685–1735) (Leiden: Brill, 2017) and laureate of the 2019 Imago Mundi Prize and the 2017 Prize for Young Scholars from the International Union of the History and Philosophy of Science and Technology.
-Mario co-founded QingMaps.org, a digital humanities platform that aims to provide a research and teaching tool for the exploration and the study of Qing-era maps.
-His research interests are wide-ranging, although most published work has centered on the intersection of early modern global connections, late imperial China, and the history of the map and mapping technologies.
+Mario co-founded QingMaps.org, a digital humanities platform that provides a research and teaching tool for the exploration and the study of multi-lingual Qing court atlases.
+His research interests are wide-ranging, with most published work centered on the intersection of early modern global connections, late imperial China, and the history of the map and mapping technologies.

 History of Science and Technology